ritik0-raj/Algorithms/README.md

-# Algorithms
+# Lab1 Report Algorithms

-1.Bubble Sort Report
+# 1.Bubble Sort Report
 Aim
 To study and analyze the Bubble Sort algorithm, understand its working method, write its pseudocode, and evaluate its time and space complexities in best, average, and worst cases.